Effective Sales Presentations: 11 Tips to Win Deals + Templates

 You: “Actually, we’ll talk about that in a few slides.
 Anyway, as I was saying…”

-2. Adapt Your Sales Script and Presentation to the Prospect
+2. Adapt Your Script and Presentation

 In other words, they’ll probably forget at least half of what you say.

-To create effective sales presentations that your prospects will remember, focus on three main points that you want to highlight.
+To create effective sales presentations that your prospects will remember, focus on three main bullet points that you want to highlight.

 The title of their paper is a catchy phrase to help you remember this principle: Three Charms but Four Alarms.

+During the presentation, draw your audience's attention to these points as you introduce new ideas.
 Phrases like these draw attention at the right moments: